breakthebot/BreakTheMod/README.md

 ### **Requirements**

-- Minecraft version: `1.21.4`
+- Minecraft version: `1.21.8`
 - Mod loader: `Fabric`
 - dependencies:
     - `Fabric-API`
     - `ModMenu`
     - `ClothConfig`
-    - `Architectury API`
+    - `Fabric Language Kotlin`

 ### **Steps**

 1. Download the mod from [Modrinth](https://modrinth.com/mod/breakthemod/).
 2. Install Fabric (if not already installed).
+3. Make sure fabric language kotlin is installed.
-3. Place the mod `.jar` file in the `mods` folder of your Minecraft directory.
+4. Place the mod `.jar` file in the `mods` folder of your Minecraft directory.
-4. You are gonna need clothconfig2 >=13.0.138 and modmenu >=9.2.0
+5. You are gonna need clothconfig2 >=13.0.138 and modmenu >=9.2.0
-5. Launch Minecraft and enjoy!
+6. Launch Minecraft and enjoy!

 ---